There's a lot of commonly asked questions and general curiosity surrounding Testosterone vs HGH, AKA (human growth hormone).

 A stronger sense of well-being and self-confidence can also be noticed and experienced in male athletes.

-For male bodybuilders and weightlifters the greatest and most coveted affect is felt from strength increases and muscle enhancement, as a direct result from increasing testosterone levels.
+For male bodybuilders and weightlifters the greatest and most coveted effect is felt from strength increases and muscle enhancement, as a direct result of its use

 Personally: when it comes to doping or using synthetic or other performance-enhancing drugs, I stand on static ground.
 Meaning: using these and the risks that go with them are of course a choice that only each individual can make for themselves.